emqx/emqx-docs/en_US/data-integration/data-bridge-cassa.md

 In the current implementation:
 - Only supports Cassandra v3.x, not yet compatible with v4.x.
-- Only supports storing data in synchronous manner.
+The current implementation only supports storing data in synchronous manner.

 {% emqxce %}
 :::tip